Indiana GOP Senate candidate called Trump ‘vulgar’ in 2016

-INDIANAPOLIS (AP) — An Indiana Senate candidate who carries a cardboard cutout of Donald Trump to campaign rallies and ridicules one of his opponents for being a “Never Trumper” harshly criticized the future president as “vulgar” during a little-noticed 2016 interview.
+INDIANAPOLIS (AP) — An Indiana Senate candidate who carries a cardboard cutout of Donald Trump to campaign rallies, dons a “Make America Great Again” hat in a TV ad and ridicules an opponent for being a “Never Trumper” called the eventual president “vulgar, if not profane” in a little-noticed 2016 interview.

-Republican Rep. Todd Rokita has based his Senate campaign on an appeal to Trump voters in Indiana, where the president won by 19 points.
-He even dons one of Trump’s “Make America Great Again” hats in a recent TV ad.
+During the February 2016 interview with Indianapolis-based WXIN TV, Republican Rep. Todd Rokita explained why he supported Sen. Marco Rubio for president instead of Trump.

-But he had exceptionally harsh words for then-presidential candidate Trump in a February 2016 interview with Indianapolis-based WXIN TV.
+“When you see Marco contrasted with Donald Trump — I mean someone who is vulgar, if not profane,” Rokita said.
+“At some point you have to be presidential.
+People expect that and you see that in Marco Rubio.”

 Most Read Nation & World Stories